Feinoko/The_Fox_On_The_Moon/memo.md

 *

 ## next steps:
-* responsiveness : return btn on mob submenu
+* responsiveness : invert language & cart in markup and change flex order (cart should be at the top on mobile layout)
 * title fancy anim
 * onload text fade/slideup
 * shop now btn glass reflection animation